Mission & values

 Solve

 Map a process from one end to the other.
-You can move forward from your givens, or work backwards from what you need to find.
-You learn along the way what works and what doesn't.
+Move forward from the givens, work backward from the goal, and test whether each step actually connects.

 The diagnostic